Find online courses made by experts from around the world.

 If you want to learn more about my research or teaching, be sure to follow by iTunes podcast "Cognitive Urbanism" - https://itunes.apple.com/us/podcast/cognitive-urbanism/id950834981

 Justin Hollander, PhD, is an Associate Professor in the Department of Urban and Environmental Policy and Planning at Tufts University.
-He is the author of four books and fifty articles, essays, and book chapters.
-For the last eight years, Professor Hollander has been reviewing applications for graduate school admission in his Department.
+He is the author of five books and fifty articles, essays, and book chapters.
+For the last eleven years, Professor Hollander has been reviewing applications for graduate school admission in his Department.
 Currently, he Chairs his Department Committee that oversees graduate admissions.
 This experience makes him well suited to offer guidance and advice to prospective students interested in getting into grad school.